Skip to contentSkip to navigation

 Exalted Bodies: Christina Quarles’ New Take on Portraiture

-Christina Quarles (born in 1985), Kicking n’ Screaming, 2022, acrylic on canvas, 218.4 x 330.2 cm.
+Christina Quarles (born in 1985), Kicking n’ Screaming, 2022, acrylic paint and gel, and crayon on canvas, 218.4 x 330.2 cm.
 MMFA, purchase, through the generosity of the International Friends of the Montreal Museum of Fine Arts and the support of Allison Berg as well as Xu & Huang Family Charitable Foundation. © Christina Quarles, courtesy of the artist, Hauser & Wirth, and Pilar Corrias, London.
 Photo MMFA, Jean-François Brière

 Reproducing the feeling of being in your body, of moving through space with this body… is what is at the heart of Christina Quarles’ pictorial output.
 The MMFA has just acquired one of Quarles’ masterful works, thanks to the generosity of the International Friends of the MMFA, Allison Berg and the Xu & Huang Family Charitable Foundation.
 Titled Kicking n’ Screaming, this large-scale painting is the first work by the artist to be added to the collection of a public institution in Canada.